Health, Seniors and Active Living

 Indoor air quality in ice arenas can be a health concern.
 The operation of machinery and equipment produces exhaust gases and combustion products, including carbon monoxide and nitrogen dioxide.
 Inadequate ventilation can allow exhaust gases to collect indoors, and make people sick.

-To find out more about arena air quality and what you can do, please see:
+To find out more about arena air quality and what you can do, please see:^ back to top

 Research shows that secondhand smoke leads to the same health problems as direct smoking, including lung cancer, cardiovascular disease and lung ailments such as emphysema, bronchitis and asthma.